MarkusBordihn/BOs-Easy-NPC/README.md

 Every bit helps me keep creating mods in my free time, covering software, services, and hardware costs.

+## 🧠 AI Assistance

+AI-assisted tools are used to improve documentation, translations, and repetitive code sections.
+This allows more time to be spent on feature development, maintenance, and long-term support.
+All technical concepts, gameplay logic, and final assets are created manually.
+See [AI ASSISTANCE](AI_ASSISTANCE.md) for full details.

 ## ⚖️ License

 The [MIT LICENSE](LICENSE.md) applies only to the code in this repository.